timothyjward/osgi.enroute.site/_concepts/095-modularity-maturity-model.md

 Proponents of REST based Microservices, Twelve-Factor & Serverless also tend to be _Polyglot_ advocates: arguing that runtime services can be written using off-the-street developers using their favorite langangue of choice.

-However, from a maintenance perspective an overly indulgent Polyglot strategy is a significant Organisational problem.
+However, this is inconsistent with **Force Conformity / Reduce Diversity**.
+From a maintenance perspective an overly indulgent Polyglot strategy is a significant Organisational problem.
 Consider a Microservice processing pipeline consisting of Python, Go, Rust, C++ and Haskell Service components.
 Maintenance of this Service either requires:
 * the Organisation to maintain a diverse set of Developer skills that will be difficult and costly to maintain over extended periods;
 * Or to treat all Service Components as dispoable units; to be re-written from scratch as and when new functionality is required; each time using commodity Development resources and their preferred language.

-Neither approach is efficient, or economiclly sustainable.
-{: .p.warning}

 It is also worth noting that the [TIOBE Index for January 2018](https://www.tiobe.com/tiobe-index/) yet again places Java as the industries leading programming language, a position broadly held since 2003: this perhaps an indication that senior management in Organisations understand that unnecessary language diversity (unnecessary Complexity) is an **excellent mechanism** for generating explosive levels of runtime complexity (see [CISQ Technical Debt Calculation](ihttp://it-cisq.org/standards/technical-debt/)), and ofcourse future recruiting issues: i.e. _vacancy for a developer - must have 5 years experience in all of the following - Python, Go, Rust, C++ and Haskell._

 ### DevOps

 A common response to uncontrolled Operational Complexity is DevOps.

 In the DevOps model, the Development teams are made responsible for all aspects of their Application; from code development to Production.
-Developers can *deal* with the Operational complexity; and direct access to Production Systems - without an Operations barrier - allows the developer to deploy code, and recover from the errors caused by the deployment, more rapidly.
+The argument is that Developers can '*deal* ' with the Operational complexity; and in addition direct access to Production Systems - without Operational barriers - allows the developer to deploy code, and recover from the errors caused by the deployment, more rapidly.

 However, the DevOps model results in tight coupling between Developement teams and the Operational Services for which they are now responsible.
 This tight-coupling introduces systemic Operational Risk: talented members of a Development team are more likely to leave the company, and in a DevOps centric environment, this immediately translates to an Operational risk to the business: [The Wetware Crisis: the Dead Sea effect](http://brucefwebster.com/2008/04/11/the-wetware-crisis-the-dead-sea-effect/).

 ## Modularity First - The Modularity Maturity Model

 Complexity is a critical business problem.
-Complexity cannot be ignored, cannot be consolidated away, hidden by a third Party Cloud or an out-source contract.
+Complexity cannot be ignored, cannot be consolidated away, hidden by a third Party Cloud, or an out-source contract.
 Directly or indirectly the costs associated with Complexity will always re-emerge.

 A Modularity first strategy is the only way that Complexity can be addressed, and high maintainable, economically sustainable software systems delivered.